bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 ## Technologies used and functionality:
 Technologies used in this project include:

-* Bootstrap: Bootstrap was used for a basic HTML template.
+* Bootstrap: Bootstrap was used for a basic HTML templating.
 * HTML5/CSS: Used for the layout and styling of the application.
 * Python 3.0: The back-end functionality of the application was written entirely in python 3.0.
-* Flask Microframework: Flask was used to extend pythons functionality to the front end.
+* Flask Microframework: Flask was used to extend pythons functionality to the front end and create RESTful functionality.
 * Amazon Web Service S3 (simple storage service) was used to store/host my images for this site.
 * Python unit testing was used to conduct unit tests of backend functionality.
 * Selenium Web Driver with C# in Visual Studio was used to conduct browser based testing.